Applications and Assignments FAQ

 When do I get my room assignment?

-For the fall semester we begin to give room assignments in May.
-You will receive an email from our department when we receive your application and then another after we have assigned you a room.
+For the fall semester we begin to make room assignments in May.
+You will receive an email from our department when we initially receive your application and then another in the summer after we have assigned you a room.

 Who will be my roommate?